SchwabischesBauernbrot/KoboldAI-Client-Wiki/F.A.Q.md

 ## KoboldAI
 Q: What is a token?<br>
 A: Token is a piece of word (about 3-4 characters) or a whole word.
-Tokens are essentially the number of words that go into the AI pool to create the response.
+Tokens go into the AI pool to create the response.

 Q: What are the models?<br>
 A: Models are differently trained and finetuned AI units capable of generating text output.